tmbinc/XilinxVirtualCable/README.md

 * Debug via Vivado Logic Analyzer IDE exactly as if directly connected to design via standard JTAG or parallel cable
 * Zynq®-7000 demonstration with Application Note and Reference Designs available in XAPP1251 - Xilinx Virtual Cable Running on Zynq-7000 Using the PetaLinux Tools
 * Extensible to allow for safe, secure connections

+# XVC 1.0 Protocol
+The XVC protocol consists of the following three messages

+* getinfo:
+* settck:[period in ns]
+* shift:[num bits][tms vector][tdi vector]

+## getinfo:
+The **getinfo:** command returns details of the XVC protocol supported by the running server.
+In addition the maximum shift vector length supported by the server returned.
+This is typically the first command issued by a client upon connecting with a server.

+## settck:

+## shift: